brianglass/anastasis/files/midnight_office.md

 Then the following Hymns to the Trinity.
 Tone 1.

-On rising from sleep, we fall down before you, O Good One, and we cry to you with the AngelsÂ’ hymn, O Mighty One: Holy, Holy, Holy are you, O God: through the Mother of God have mercy on us.
+On rising from sleep, we fall down before you, O Good One, and we cry to you with the Angels’ hymn, O Mighty One: Holy, Holy, Holy are you, O God: through the Mother of God have mercy on us.

 Glory to the Father and to the Son and to the Holy Spirit.